camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 }
 ```

-These objects will create custom headers for the jobs created for the tasks that use this template.
+These objects create custom headers for the jobs created for the tasks that use this template.
-The connector runtime environments will pick up those two custom headers and translate them into process variables accordingly.
+The Connector runtime environments pick up those two custom headers and translate them into process variables accordingly.
-You can see an example of how to use this in the [out-of-the-box REST connector](../out-of-the-box-connectors/rest.md#response).
+You can see an example of how to use this in the [out-of-the-box REST Connector](../out-of-the-box-connectors/rest.md#response).

 ### Runtime logic

-To create a reusable runtime behavior for your connector, you are required to implement
+To create a reusable runtime behavior for your Connector, you are required to implement
 and expose an implementation of the `ConnectorFunction` interface of the SDK.
-The connector runtime
+The Connector runtime
-environments will call this function.
-It handles input data, executes the connector's
+environments will call this function; it handles input data, executes the Connector's
 business logic, and optionally returns a result.
 Exception handling is optional since the
-connector runtime environments take care of this as a fallback.
+Connector runtime environments handle this as a fallback.

 The `ConnectorFunction` interface consists of exactly one `execute` method.
 A minimal recommended
-outline of a connector function implementation looks as follows:
+outline of a Connector function implementation looks as follows:

 ```java
 package io.camunda.connector;